Guseyn/nodes.js/README.md

 - [ ] Simple Validation For incoming requests
 - [ ] JWT auth out of box
 - [ ] Introduce Merchant of Record
+- [ ] SQLite out of box with user management